Living as a Sent One

 Team Boaz is a collaboration of Salem, Lutheran Social Services, Olivet Lutheran Church and Bethel Church.
 The mission of Team Boaz is to show God’s love to New American/Refugee families in the community by providing good used bikes.
 We collect, repair and distribute bikes to those who need a reliable source of transportation for the summer months.

 The Sudanese Fellowship is a gathering of families and individuals from Africa who are New Americans that desire to pursue God together.
-They gather for worship and teaching at Salem Central on the first and third Sunday afternoons of each month.
+They gather for worship and teaching at our Fargo Campus on the first and third Sunday afternoons of each month.

-If you are interested in learning more contact Thomas Inyu by filling out this form.
+If you are interested in learning more contact Thomas Inyu (email@example.com).

 Local Reach Partners